DigiJo/joejohnston.co.uk/src/pages/writing/your-brand-needs-a-story/index.md

 <img src="./toms.jpg" alt="Toms" />

 Blake shared the story of Toms to the world.
-Unique from other shoe manufacturers, it resonated with millions of consumers around the world.
+Unique from other shoe manufacturers, the story resonated with millions of consumers around the world.

-Blake has developed the Toms' story, and they now provide help with water, safe birth, and eye sight.
+Blake has continued to develope Toms' story and they now provide help with water, safe birth, and eye sight.

-Consumers buy the Toms story, and the people who buy the story, follow the company, its vision, and its future.
+Consumers buy the Toms story.
+The people who buy the story, follow the company, its vision, and its future.

 ##Tell the world your story
 When designing your next website, organising your next campaign, defining your company's vision, think about your brand's story and tell it.
 Once you have the story, sell, hire and connect with people who believe in it.